LoesterFranco/sky130A-prebuilt/README.md

 ```
 and you are done

-# Rebuild - for PDK developers:
+# PDK Update - for developers:

-# Prerequisites to recreate:
+## Prerequisites:

  - python3
  - [magic](https://github.com/RTimothyEdwards/magic) - At least version 8.3.25 is required

+## Prerequisites:

+#TODO - update the make fule to have an update option with hash selection for skywater-pdk and open_pdks

 To recreate the PDK, run: